Director, Behavior & Training

 Barb Izzo

-Barb Izzo is a CPDT-KA and CCTA certified professional dog trainer with particular expertise in positive reinforcement training techniques, behavior modification, and compassionate care.
-She graduated with distinction from the CATCH Canine Trainers Academy.
-At PHS/SPCA, she works with canines and their humans through public classes and one-on-one behavior consultations.
-In addition to her work at PHS/SPCA, Barb teaches classes and provides behavior and training support to other organizations and individuals.
+Barb Izzo is a CBCC-KA, CPDT-KA, UW-AAB, Separation Anxiety Pro BC and CCTA certified professional dog trainer with particular expertise in behavior modification and compassionate care.
+At PHS/SPCA, she works with canines and their humans through one-on-one behavior consultations.
+In addition to her work at PHS/SPCA, Barb provides behavior and training support to other organizations and individuals.
 Barb understands first-hand the transformative power of the human-canine bond.
 Her service dog played a pivotal role in her life after she suffered injuries from an accident.
 This experience fueled her commitment to help strengthen the relationship between individuals and their canine companions.

 Lead Dog Trainer